Skip to content

 Defence Secretary Pete Hegseth told reporters today's air operations would be the largest since Day 1, while calling Iran's outbound missile rate the lowest of the war.

-Defence Secretary Pete Hegseth told reporters at the Pentagon that today's air operations would constitute "the largest volume of strikes since Day 1", and in the same briefing characterised Iran's outbound missile fire over the prior daily as the lowest of the war 1.
+Defence Secretary Pete Hegseth told reporters at a Pentagon press briefing that 7 April air operations would constitute the largest volume of strikes since Day 1, while in the same briefing characterising Iran's outbound missile fire over the previous day as the lowest of the war.
+Hegseth declined to specify target categories and did not announce any crossing of civilian-infrastructure thresholds.

 Donald Trump, through aides, called Iran's counter-proposal significant but not good enough, the closest verbal engagement he has made with any Iranian signal in six weeks.